MichaelBeeli/National_Deworming_Day_Thesis/README.md

 Note: Data is from the ASER Centre, and is not licensed for public use — site visitors will not be able to replicate the results.

-Scripts are coded in STATA & RStudio.
+Scripts are coded in STATA & Rstudio.

 The code in this repository should allow anyone to nearly replicate each of the tables and figures present in the paper.